-Here's how to make your very own custom emoji with Google Gboard
+Here's how to make your own emoji with Gboard and get blob emojis

-Google's Gboard has always been one of our favorite Android keyboard options, but we're going to show you how to create emoji mashups from within Gboard to make your typing experience even more fun.
+Google's Gboard has always been one of our favorite Android keyboard options, and we're going to show you how to create emoji mashups within Gboard to make your typing experience even more fun.
 This little trick takes advantage of a feature that Google calls the Emoji Kitchen, and it allows you to make some funny, cringy, and even downright scary emoji combinations.
+Long-time Android phone users such as myself will especially enjoy the return of the adorable emoji blobs.
 We'll show you how to get started and share some of our favorite creations with you for added inspiration.

 Products used in this guide